 Who hasn’t heard of Under Armour?
 The sportswear giant has long reigned supreme amongst the big names in the industry, producing top-quality sporting equipment.
 Don’t be thrown off by the fact of this product being a hiking boot; once you read about its features, you’ll understand how it ended up on our list.

 Built from a combination of high-quality suede leather and synthetic nylon, these boots are extremely sturdy while being extremely lightweight.
 Because they are not very tall boots, though, they should be worn for hunting trips in milder weather.

-The boots are further equipped with a breathable and waterproof lining, which ensures that your feet will stay dry no matter the weather.
+The lightweight boots are further equipped with a breathable and water-resistant lining, which ensures that your feet will stay dry no matter the weather.
 To enhance the feeling of freshness, the boots also come with Under Armor’s exclusive Scent Control technology.

-Furthermore, the boot also comes with a molded Ortholite sock liner, which further works to keep you feeling comfortable while on the hunt.
+Furthermore, the pheasant hunting boots also come with a molded Ortholite sock liner, which further works to keep you feeling comfortable while on the hunt.
 The molded EVA midsole is lightweight and comfortable, keeping your feet cushioned even during high-stakes hunting expeditions.